line/armeria/site/src/sphinx/server-annotated-service.rst

 .. code-block:: java

-    public class MyRequestConverter implements RequestConverterFunction {
+    public class ToEnglishConverter implements RequestConverterFunction {
         @Override
         public Object convertRequest(ServiceRequestContext ctx, AggregatedHttpMessage request,
                                      Class<?> expectedResultType) {
-            if (expectedResultType == MyObject.class) {
+            if (expectedResultType == Greeting.class) {
-                // Convert the request to a Java object. return new MyObject(request.content());
+                // Convert the request to a Java object. return new Greeting(translateToEnglish(request.content().toStringUtf8()));
             }

             // To the next request converter.
             return RequestConverterFunction.fallthrough();
         }

+        private String translateToEnglish(String greetingInAnyLanguage) { ... }
     }

 Then, you can write your service method as follows.
-Note that a request converter will work on the parameters which are annotated with :api:`@RequestObject`.
+Custom request objects will be converted automatically by the converters you registered with :api:`@RequestConverter` annotation.
+Note that :api:`@RequestConverter` annotation can be specified on a class, a method or a parameter in an annotated service, and its scope is determined depending on where it is specified.

 .. code-block:: java

-    @RequestConverter(MyRequestConverter.class)
+    @RequestConverter(ToEnglishConverter.class)
     public class MyAnnotatedService {

         @Post("/hello")
-        public HttpResponse hello(@RequestObject MyObject myObject) {
+        public HttpResponse hello(Greeting greeting) {
-            // MyRequestConverter will be used to convert a request.
+            // ToEnglishConverter will be used to convert a request.
             // ...
         }

         @Post("/hola")
-        @RequestConverter(MySpanishRequestConverter.class)
+        @RequestConverter(ToSpanishConverter.class)
-        public HttpResponse hola(@RequestObject MySpanishObject myObject) {
+        public HttpResponse hola(Greeting greeting) {
+            // ToSpanishConverter will be tried to convert a request first.
+            // ToEnglishConverter will be used if ToSpanishConverter fell through.
+            // ...
+        }

+        @Post("/greet")
+        public HttpResponse greet(RequestConverter(ToGermanConverter.class) Greeting greetingInGerman,
+                                  Greeting greetingInEnglish) {
+            // For the 1st parameter 'greetingInGerman':
-            // MySpanishRequestConverter will be tried to convert a request first.
+            // ToGermanConverter will be tried to convert a request first.
-            // MyRequestConverter will be used if MySpanishRequestConverter fell through.
+            // ToEnglishConverter will be used if ToGermanConverter fell through.
+            //
+            // For the 2nd parameter 'greetingInEnglish':
+            // ToEnglishConverter will be used to convert a request.
             // ...
         }
     }